 Requirements for Graduation

-- have passed the COMLEX-USA Level I, COMLEX-USA Level II CE and PE of the National Board of Osteopathic Medical Examiners.
-(Please note: COMLEX II CE and PE scores must be received by the College of Osteopathic Medicine prior to the scheduled graduation date.)
+- Have passed the COMLEX-USA Level 1, COMLEX-USA Level 2 CE of the National Board of Osteopathic Medical Examiners.
+Please note: COMLEX 2 CE score must be received by the College of Osteopathic Medicine prior to the scheduled graduation date.